ArdoineDocteur/.dotfiles/README.md

 #My DotFiles
 These are my dotfile configuration files for different software in Bash.
 ## .vimrc
-This is my customo .vimrc configuration for Vim.
+This is my custom .vimrc configuration for Vim.
 ## .bashrc
 This is my custom .bashrc configuration for Bash.